Automattic/legalmattic/Terms of Service/WordPress.com/EN-Terms-of-Service.md

 **Features.** Jetpack includes various features, and you can visit Jetpack.com to learn more about them.
 Some features, like Enhanced Distribution, when activated, will include your Jetpack Content in [Firehose](https://developer.wordpress.com/docs/firehose/).
 By activating these features, you grant us permission to display your Jetpack Content on WordPress.com for the purpose of distributing and promoting your website.
 Some features are on by default and others you need to enable manually.
 You can see which features are active, and activate and deactivate features, on your dashboard.

+**License.**  By using Jetpack, you grant us access to your website’s servers for the purpose of backing up and securing your Jetpack Content, and restoring files and database information (which may include access details for multiple servers or accounts for each website that we backup).
+Jetpack may temporarily install extra software on your website to backup your website and scan it for security vulnerabilities.
+In order to address security vulnerabilities, we may push an upgrade to your website or access your website to remove malicious code.

-**License.** You agree that we may scan your website, and compile aggregated/anonymized statistics for our internal use to optimize Jetpack’s performance.
+You agree that we may scan your website, and compile aggregated/anonymized statistics for our internal use to optimize Jetpack’s performance.
 By submitting Content to Automattic for inclusion on your website, you grant Automattic a world-wide, royalty-free, and non-exclusive license to reproduce, modify, adapt, and publish the Content solely for the purpose of displaying, distributing, and promoting your website.
 This license also allows Automattic to make any publicly-posted Content available to third parties selected by Automattic (through [Firehose](https://developer.wordpress.com/docs/firehose/), for example) so that these third parties can analyze and distribute (but not publicly display) the Content through their services.

 **Storage of Information.** Certain Jetpack features rely on WordPress.com servers to function, such as those that allow you to send email, publish links, relate posts to each other, or resize images.
 To take advantage of the performance boosting features of Jetpack, certain information about the Content, settings, and setup of your website are synced with our servers, as described on our [What Data Does Jetpack Sync? support page](https://jetpack.com/support/what-data-does-jetpack-sync/).